-Figure 1.
-Self-development processes behind goal attainment.

-The Power of Empathy for Self-Development
+The Power of Empathy for Self-Change

-To foster this self-development, empathy may be an essential factor: Previous research suggests that a coach’s empathy is essential for coaching effectiveness (Dagley, 2010; Neukom, Schnell, & Boothe, 2011; Rekalde, Landeta, & Albizu, 2015; Sonesh et al., 2015; Sullivan, 2006).
+To foster this self-change, empathy may be an essential factor: Previous research suggests that a coach’s empathy is essential for coaching effectiveness (Dagley, 2010; Neukom et al., 2011; Rekalde et al., 2015; Sonesh et al., 2015; Sullivan, 2006).
 By, for instance, thoroughly listening to the client and expressing understanding, a coach can build a supportive and trustful relationship with the client (Allen, 2016; de Haan et al., 2011; Neukom et al., 2011; Sonesh et al., 2015; Stober, 2006).
-A trustful relationship is the basis for the client to openly explore and share personal information, emotions, and concerns (Abrams, Cross, Lesser, & Levin, 2003; Mohr & Spekman, 1994; Van Lange & Rusbult, 2012; Wasylyshyn, 2019).
+A trustful relationship is the basis for the client to openly explore and share personal information, emotions, and concerns (Abrams et al., 2003; Mohr & Spekman, 1994; Van Lange & Rusbult, 2012; Wasylyshyn, 2019).
 Thus, empathy not only “promotes a positive working alliance [but also] deconstructs clients’ worldviews and assumptions and enhances clients’ capacities to regulate their affect” (Watson, 2001; p.
 27).
 In other words, empathy helps the client to more deeply think about own wishes, motivations, and feelings, and also share them with the coach.
-This means that the coach’s empathy not only can benefit the relationship but can also facilitate self-development (Watson, Steckley, & McMullen, 2013).
-For example, clients who perceive empathic behavior of their coaches, such that the coaches try to understand their clients’ points of view, are willing to explore their personal topics and share these thoughts with the coach.
-Thus, experiencing empathetic behavior makes clients reflect more on goals and own behavior, and be more clear about their feelings (Bachelor, 1988; Behrendt, 2004; Schmidt & Thamm, 2008).
-In addition, it has been found that the more important coaches viewed the support of their client’s self-congruence to be, the more empathy they said they showed (Schiemann et al., 2018).
-In sum, the coach’s empathy may enable self-development in the client.
+This means that the coach’s empathy not only can benefit the relationship but can also facilitate self-change (Watson et al., 2013).
+For example, clients who perceive empathic behavior from their coaches, such as when coaches try to understand their clients’ points of view, are willing to explore personal topics and share these thoughts with the coach.
+Thus, experiencing empathetic behavior leads clients to reflect more on their goals and own behavior and more clearly express their feelings (Bachelor, 1988; Behrendt, 2004; Schmidt & Thamm, 2008).
+In addition, it has been found that the more important coaches viewed their support of their client’s self-congruence, the more empathy they said they showed (Schiemann et al., 2018).
+In sum, coach’s empathy may enable self-change in the client.
 Yet there are different ways coaches can show empathy, for example, by repeating how the client feels or by sharing their own similar experiences.

 Showing Empathy as a Coach

 Empathy can be seen as “multiple distinct but related processes through which people respond to others’ emotions” (Zaki, 2017).
-Even though many definitions exist, recent research agrees on the division of empathy into at least two components: cognitive empathy and emotional empathy (Cuff, Brown, Taylor, & Howat, 2016; Davis, 1983; Lamm, Batson, & Decety, 2007; Zaki, 2017).
+Even though many definitions exist, recent research agrees on the division of empathy into at least two components: cognitive empathy and emotional empathy (Cuff et al., 2016; Davis, 1983, 2018; Lamm, Batson, & Decety, 2007; Zaki, 2017; Wieck et al., 2021).
 Whereas cognitive empathy comprises operations that help take another person’s perspective and thus understand the other’s emotions, emotional empathy is characterized by feeling and experiencing emotions triggered by perceiving the other person’s emotions (Cuff et al., 2016).
-Similarly, for psychotherapists, empathy is seen as the ability to understand (cognitive) and experience (emotional) the client’s feelings without confusing them with their own feelings and experiences (Atkins, 2013; Staemmler, 2008).
+Similarly, for psychotherapists, empathy is seen as the ability to understand (cognitive) and experience (emotional) the client’s feelings without confusing or conflating them with their own feelings and experiences (Atkins, 2013; Staemmler, 2008).
 Some definitions of empathy even focus on the cognitive aspect, describing empathy as the ability to combine representations and intentions of others with our own opinion about the others’ feelings, in order to understand inner processes (Leiberg & Anders, 2006; Preston & Hofelich, 2011).
-This cognitive empathy has often been described as perspective taking (Davis, 1983; Will, Gessnitzer, & Kauffeld, 2016); Decety (2005) even called perspective taking “the royal avenue to empathy” (p.
+This cognitive empathy has often been described as perspective taking (Davis, 1983, 2018; Will et al., 2016); Decety (2005) even called perspective taking “the royal avenue to empathy” (p.
 143).
 When taking the perspective of another person in terms of cognitive empathy, two different ways of doing so can be distinguished.

 Imagine-Self versus Imagine-Other Empathy